SUNDAY WORSHIP TIMES

 Welcome to the adult CBCC Book Club.
 We are so glad you are joining us.
 The book club is being formed to edify and encourage one another in our walk with Jesus.
 Our goal is to share and discuss books that are focused on Him, our faith and spiritual living.

-We meet 2nd Sunday during 2nd Service, 10:45, in the basement of the church, September-June. (if you have not read the book of the month, join us)
+We meet 2nd Sunday during 2nd Service, 10:45, in Pastor David's office, September-June. (if you have not read the book of the month, join us)

 If you would like a chance to purchase the next book before we start, we will discuss purchasing options at book club.
 Typically all books we discuss are available at Amazon.com. (books being read are listed by month on the website, on the church bulletin board in the church library) If you are unable to afford a book, please contact Cat Wollen (509.899.2912) for a possible book share or scholarship.